Skellington-Closet/slack-mock/README.md

 - `calls`: `Array` An array of payloads received your from Slack app in response to an Events API POST.
 This includes both responses to the original Events API request and requests to the `response_url`.
+  - `url` The url of the call that was intercepted
+  - `body` The body of the intercepted request as an Object
+  - `headers` The headers of the intercepted request as an Object
+  - `statusCode` The status code of the intercepted request

 ### `instance.incomingWebhooks` (Incoming Webhooks)